minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 [oracle@dbstby ~]$
 ```

-4. From cloud side, connect as testuser to orclpdb.
+4. From the standby side, connect as testuser to orclpdb.
 Check if the test table and record has replicated to the standby.

 ```
-[oracle@dbstby ~]$ sqlplus testuser/testuser@dbstby:1521/orclpdb
+[oracle@standby ~]$ sqlplus testuser/testuser@localhost:1521/orclpdb

 SQL*Plus: Release 19.0.0.0.0 - Production on Sat Feb 1 07:09:27 2020
 Version 19.7.0.0.0